What Are the Chances of Wells Fargo & Company (WFC) Stock Making a Comeback?

-Morgan Stanley lowered the price target for the Wells Fargo & Company (NYSE:WFC) stock from “an Overweight” to “an Equal-weight”.
-The rating was released on September 28, 2021.
-The research report from Odeon has upgraded the stock from Hold to Buy, with a price target set at $48.
-The stock was resumed by Keefe Bruyette, who disclosed in a research note on July 07, 2021, to Outperform and set the price objective to $57.
-In their research brief published June 04, 2021, BofA Securities analysts upgraded the Wells Fargo & Company stock from Neutral to Buy with a price target of $60.
+Atlantic Equities raised the price target for the Wells Fargo & Company (NYSE:WFC) stock from “a Neutral” to “an Overweight”.
+The rating was released on February 01, 2022, according to finviz.
+We previously noted in another research note published on January 12, 2022 by Piper Sandler that upgraded the stock from a Neutral to an Overweight with a price target of $64 for WFC stock.
+The research report from Barclays has upgraded the stock from Equal Weight to Overweight, with a price target set at $62.
+The stock was resumed by UBS, who disclosed in a research note on December 10, 2021, to Buy and set the price objective to $65.
+In their research brief published December 06, 2021, Morgan Stanley analysts upgraded the Wells Fargo & Company stock from Equal-Weight to Overweight with a price target of $61.

 Sponsored